lillyhelmersen/graf_testing/README.txt

   Could alculay just record cord and then I could se if its good then shuld provide wi and hi to chek for right
 2. chekt way auguts dont want to worke...?

+Writing
+1. detaled description of the grafes
+  Way this visualizations was chosen